 - your favorite burger fixings (avocado or guacamole, tomato or pico de gallo, lettuce, sprouts, ketchup, hot sauce, mustard, pickles, cheese)

-- Roast the sweet potatoes: Slice the sweet potatoes down the center lengthwise.
+- Roast the sweet potatoes: Preheat the oven to 400 degrees Fahrenheit.
+Slice the sweet potatoes down the center lengthwise.
 Place the sweet potatoes cut side down on a rimmed baking sheet.
 Roast until they yield to a gentle squeeze, 30 to 40 minutes or longer.
 Once the sweet potatoes are cool enough to handle, remove the skin (it should pull off easily) and roughly chop the insides.
 Set aside to cool completely.

 - Grind the oats: Use a food processor or blender to grind the oats until the flakes are broken up, but not as fine as flour.